Best School Districts In Dallas Fort Worth

 |22||Brock ISD||10||66.3||91||27.7||1.0%||31.0%||27.3%||Brock, Lipan, Millsap, Weatherford|

 |23||Mansfield ISD||10||66.0||87||39.0||21.4%||42.5%||12.5%||Arlington, Burleson, Fort Worth, Grand Prairie, Mansfield|

 Source: Texas Education Agency

-Looking for an experienced real estate agent to assist you in buying an upscale home in the DFW area?
+Looking for the best real estate agent to assist you in buying a home in the Dallas suburbs?

 If you are looking for a professional, business-savvy buyer's agent, please call 972 355-3511 or send me an email and let's talk about how we can assist you.
 If you will be traveling from outside the DFW area and want us to show you houses while you are here, please call before finalizing your plans.